kirthy21/Data-Analysis-Stack-Exchange-Hadoop-Pig-Hive-MapReduce-TFIDF/README.md

 We need to run 5 queries as only a maximum of 50,000 rows can be downloaded in one csv.
 You can also use other queries to sort and download your data.
 Now you will have 4 to 5 csv which have 2,00,000 records in total.

 ### 2. Using Pig or MapReduce, extract, transform and load the data as applicable
-I uploaded the five csv files into my cluster and then put it in hdfs using `hdfs -put command`.
+I uploaded the five csv files into my cluster and then put it in hdfs using `hdfs -put` command.
 Then run Pig.
 Register the piggybank jar to the use the CSVLoader function.